DPD fail of the year? Thousands of reactions in the first three hours

 By the way, there is a good reason for not wanting the shipment to be discarded under any circumstances.
 Because when asked where the package was, the user replies: “I’ll find out in two weeks when my roommate comes back from vacation.”
 He also explains why the package made its way to him in the first place, although nobody is there and what DPD should have done with it.
 “Send it back after 7 days (or directly if you prefer).
 I had already tried to prevent the package from being sent, but the sender didn’t want to cooperate with that.”

-In the end, it can definitely be checked off as “very stupid” – and maybe as the DPD fail of the year.
+At the end of the day, it can definitely be checked off as “very stupid” – and maybe as the DPD fail of the year.
 Even if the messenger is at most partially to blame for this.
 Another DPD package landed with neighbors a few months ago – and they caused a huge scandal. (lin)

 #DPD #fail #year #Thousands #reactions #hours